lowdanie/lowdanie.github.io/_posts/2024-01-03-fully-homomorphic-encryption.md

 Homomorphic encryption becomes more useful when the client wants to evaluate a complex circuit such as a neural network which is composed of many billions of NAND gates.
 In that case the client may not have the compute or the permission to run the program locally.
-The can offload the computation to an untrusted using the approach in the code snippet above, where the `homomorphic_nand` server side evaluation is used to evaluate all of the NAND gates in the complex circuit.
+They can offload the computation to an untrusted server using the approach in the code snippet above, where the `homomorphic_nand` function is used by the server to evaluate all of the NAND gates in the complex circuit.

 The goal of this post is to implement `generate_key`, `encrypt`, `decrypt` and `homomorphic_nand`.